Surf Spot Guide to South Africa

 South Africa Surf Tours is based in the Overberg, in the Western Cape region of South Africa.
 Our guided surf trips and bodyboard holidays extend all along the African coast from Skeleton Bay, Namibia to Jeffrey’s Bay on the East Coast.
 Our ultimate goal is to ensure our visitors are in the right place, at the right time to score the waves of their dreams.

 Depending on the conditions during your stay, your surfing preferences and ability level- we visit a variety of surf spots in South Africa.
 Many of the waves we visit are world renowned as some of the best surfing beaches in the world, others are lesser known but equally impressive.
-Read below for more information on a few of the surf spots we frequent with our guests from all over the world.
+Read below for more information on a few of the waves we frequent with our guests from all over the world.

 Surf Spots in Cape Town